 The County accepts batteries at no cost to its residents who bring them to the landfill facility.
-Upon entering the scales, the transporter is advised to place all batteries in the storage shed located in the Community Drop Off area.
-In addition, batteries are accepted at the HHW Facility during its collection events.
+Upon entering the scales, the transporter is advised to place all batteries in the storage shed located in the Community Drop Off area on weekends and holidays.
+In addition, batteries are accepted at the HHW Facility during its collection events and Monday through Friday (except holidays).